 Michael A. Williams, M.D., is director of the Adult and Transitional Hydrocephalus Program and the Intracranial Hypertension Program at UW Medicine.
 Dr. Williams is a neurologist and an expert in hydrocephalus and cerebrospinal fluid disorders, with over 25 years of experience in these fields.

 Dr. Williams earned his M.D. from Indiana University School of Medicine, Indianapolis.
 He did his internship at Methodist Hospital of Indiana, trained in neurology at Indiana University Medical Center, and completed a fellowship in neurosciences critical care at Johns Hopkins Hospital, Baltimore, Maryland.
 Dr. Williams is board-certified in adult neurology.

 Dr. Williams’ clinical and research interests include the longitudinal care and outcomes of congenital, idiopathic normal pressure and acquired hydrocephalus; novel diagnostic and treatment approaches for hydrocephalus and pseudotumor cerebri; and visual Impairment/intracranial pressure.

-Dr. Michael Williams is director of Adult and Transitional Hydrocephalus and CSF Disorders.
-He is a UW professor of neurology and neurological surgery, and…
+Dr. Williams is a UW professor of neurology and neurological surgery.